aeonSolutions/AeonLabs-HomeAutomation-USB-A-Power-Scheduler/README.md

 # USB-A Power Scheduler

 This is a simple Power Scheduler with BLE / WIFI connectivity to turn ON or OFF a USB-A port/Plug / outlet at any give day and hour.
-Compatible with all major comercial vendors and also open source vendors such as home assistant.
+Compatible with all major commercial vendors and also open source vendors such as home assistant.

 <p align="center">
    <img src="https://github.com/aeonSolutions/AeonLabs-HomeAutomation-USB-A-Power-Scheduler/blob/main/media/pcb_front.png" width="60%">